 - Chicago’s best West Loop / Near West apartments – Two-bedroom floor plan

-- The South Loop’s best apartments – three-bedroom floor plan
+- Chicago’s best West Loop / Near West apartments – One-bedroom floor plan